Sgail7/Replicator-Revival-Project/Klipper/README.md

 #Short description of macro
 [include example.cfg]
 ```
-Below are short descriptions of each of the macros included in this repository and what they do.
+Below are short descriptions of each of the macros included in this repository and what they do:

 ### Beeper_Commands.cfg
 <details><summary>Click here to read about this macro</summary>